Aldridge: Transport

-Diamond West Midlands, Select Bus and National Express West Midlands.
-Services operated are to Walsall, Birmingham, Sutton Coldfield, Brownhills and Lichfield.
+As of July 2024 operating services through Aldridge include - Walsall Community Transport (25), Chaserider (36, 36A), and National Express West Midlands (6, 7, 937, 937A, 997).
+These services operate to surrounding estates each terminating at Walsall, Birmingham, Sutton Coldfield, Brownhills, Kingstanding, and Lichfield.

 Aldridge railway station was on the Sutton Park Line running from Walsall to Birmingham via Sutton Coldfield.
-It also had a direct link to Wolverhampton on the now defunct Wolverhampton and Walsall Railway as well as a direct link to Brownhills via Walsall Wood although this closed in 1960s.
-The station had services to Walsall, Birmingham, Wolverhampton and Brownhills that operated services for passengers.
-The station was closed in 1966 and since then the line has been used only for freight.
+It also had a direct link to Wolverhampton on the now defunct Wolverhampton and Walsall Railway as well as a direct link to Brownhills via Walsall Wood although this closed in the 1960s.
+The station had passenger services to Walsall, Birmingham, Wolverhampton and Brownhills.
+It closed in 1966 and since then the line has been used only for freight.
 Ongoing speculation about returning passenger services to Aldridge, which would require a new station to be built, has continued with the apparent inclusion of Aldridge and Streetly stations on a map in the 2016 West Midlands Strategic Transport Plan.
 In February 2021, the West Midlands Combined Authority announced that the land needed for the station to be rebuilt had been acquired for £400,000.

 Sports, recreation and entertainment

 Aldridge has a cricket and hockey club called "The Stick and Wicket", located on the green behind the parish church, St. Mary's, and the Masonic Hall.
-Aldridge Hockey Club merged with Walsall Hockey Club in 2011; it is now known as Aldridge & Walsall Hockey Club.
+Aldridge Hockey Club merged with Walsall Hockey Club in 2011 and was renamed Aldridge & Walsall Hockey Club.